 Mrs. Li went on to tell the story of the emperor who went in disguise to pick tea at the famed Dragonwell village, only to be summoned away as his mother grew ill at the palace.
 He stuffed the tea leaves he had picked in his pocket, where they dried out flat.
 His mother awoke at the smell of tea and ordered it brewed up.
 She was immediately cured by the heavenly leaves.
 Thereafter, Dragonwell tea was always flat pressed, and some was always given as tribute to the emperor.

-Very interesting.
-After I get back from China I will have to elaborate with the full stories.
 Mrs. Li passes on her thanks to everyone, and is excited to know that her tea is being enjoyed.
 I hope that we can work with her again in the spring when I go back to China to see the new harvests come in.
 In the mean time, enjoy her generosity!